Understanding USDA Construction Loans

 USDA Loan

-Rather than taking advantage of the USDA single close construction loan, buyers could use a land loan or construction loan to cover the cost of the build upfront and then combine that with a traditional USDA loan.
+Instead of a USDA single close construction loan, buyers could use a land loan or construction loan to cover the cost of the build upfront.
+Then you could combine that with a traditional USDA loan for final mortgage financing.
 Because these loans are still backed by the USDA, they come with many of the same requirements.

 VA One-Time Close Construction Loan

 Like the USDA, the U.S. Department of Veterans Affairs (VA) also guarantees home loans.
 You may be eligible for a VA construction loan if you’re a current or former military service member or a surviving spouse who meets the VA’s loan requirements.
-Like a USDA loan, a VA loan doesn’t require a down payment, and it has the extra benefit of not requiring PMI, but you’ll typically incur a funding fee.
+Like a USDA loan, a VA loan doesn’t require a down payment.
+Additionally, VA loans don’t require private mortgage insurance (PMI).
+Instead you’ll typically incur a funding fee.

 FHA One-Time Close Construction Loan